rmccaffrey/dig1102_assignments/assignment-3.1.md

 * This breaths well
 * The variable names seem meaningful
 * He / she is NOT putting the open curly brace on the same line as the object
+* Good use of camel case / intercapping